News: Preclinical study shows complete remission of pancreatic cancer from a SINGLE treatment

 Experiments at NCI Moffitt Cancer Center on PDAC xenograft mice showed that a single MENP treatment achieved a threefold median reduction in tumor volume and complete tumor responses in 33.3% of mice at 300 and 600 µg doses (N = 17) and significantly longer mean overall survival as compared to the control cohorts (54.1 vs 28.8 days, χ2 = 40.14, p = 0.045), without evident toxicity in any imaged organ.
 In contrast, mice receiving subtherapeutic doses, non-activated MENPs, or saline controls showed no significant response.

-The context is there is no effective treatment to PDAC as of now and PDAC patients' five-year survival rate is only 8%.
+Currently there is no effective treatment to PDAC and PDAC patients' five-year survival rate is only 8%, lowest among all cancers.

 This treatment is applicable to many other types of hard-to-treat cancers, and survival rate and complete response rate should increase from repeated treatments.

-Read the full paper on Advanced Science: Magnetoelectric Nanotherapy Achieves Complete Tumor Ablation and Prolonged Survival in Pancreatic Cancer Murine Models
+Read the full paper in Advanced Science: Magnetoelectric Nanotherapy Achieves Complete Tumor Ablation and Prolonged Survival in Pancreatic Cancer Murine Models